alshdavid-labs/xhr-promise/README.md

 NOTE
 --
-For older browsers you need a promise polyfill. [https://www.npmjs.com/package/promise-polyfill](https://www.npmjs.com/package/promise-polyfill)
+For older browsers you need a promise polyfill.
+[Try Bluebird](http://bluebirdjs.com/docs/getting-started.html)

 This is for JSON based RESTFull APIs only and will automatically parse your response and payload into JSON for transport.